IBM-EPBL/SI-GuidedProject-53983-1663928165/README.md

 Overview:

-📝 PROJECT DESCRIPTION
+📝 PROJECT DESCRIPTION:
 This Application has been developed to help the customer in processing their complaints.
 The customers can raise the ticket with a detailed description of the issue.
 An Agent will be assigned to the Customer to solve the problem.
 Whenever the agent is assigned to a customer they will be notified with an email alert.
 Customers can view the status of the ticket till the service is provided.

-👨🏻‍💻 SOFTWARE REQUIRED
+👨🏻‍💻 SOFTWARE REQUIRED:
 PYTHON
 FLASK
 DOCKER

-🈸 TECHNOLOGY
+🈸 TECHNOLOGY:
 IBM CLOUD	HTML	CSS
 PYTHON - FLASK	KUBERNETES	DOCKER
 IBM CONTAINER REGISTRY	IBM CLOUD OBJECT	IBM DB2

-🧑🏻‍🦰 TEAM MEMBERS
+🧑🏻‍🦰 TEAM MEMBERS:
-GOUTHAM K
+GOUTHAM K,
-SANJAY S
+SANJAY S,
-ROGITH M
+ROGITH M,
-SIVA SRIRAJ
+SIVA SRIRAJ.

-📒 ASSIGNMENT FINISHED
+📒 ASSIGNMENT FINISHED:
- ASSIGNMENT 1
+ ASSIGNMENT 1,
- ASSIGNMENT 2
+ ASSIGNMENT 2,
- ASSIGNMENT 3
+ ASSIGNMENT 3,
- ASSIGNMENT 4
+ ASSIGNMENT 4.